-New!
 Discover London Art was created by Juan Bello and includes artists Paul Peel, Greg Curnoe, Eva Bradshaw and Mackie Cryderman.
 With three engaging videos, an interactive quiz and curriculum-based activities Discover London Art is designed for students in Grades 4-6 but can be enjoyed by anyone.
+This project was funded through the Canada Council for the Arts Digital Strategy Fund and developed in collaboration with Nordicity and Lord Cultural Resources.

-New! cARTography was developed by Jill Bogart and “maps” hundreds of works of art from Museum London’s collections.
+cARTography was developed by Jill Bogart and “maps” hundreds of works of art from Museum London’s collections.
 A teacher’s guide provides suggestions for both elementary and secondary teachers to connect with the curriculum.
 Learners of all ages will enjoy taking a virtual trip around the world through the art of Museum London.
+This project was funded through the Canada Council for the Arts Digital Strategy Fund and developed in collaboration with Nordicity and Lord Cultural Resources.

 Lesson Plans